Updated 12/29/24

 To pitch or to repair?
 How can you tell if that vintage necklace at the bottom of your jewelry box is fixable?
-Or maybe, all of that hand washing has caused your diamond wedding ring to “shrink” (that’s our story and we’re sticking to it!)
-Can it be resized?
+Is it possible to learn how to repair jewelry on your own, or do you need a professional?

-Each piece of jewelry has its own story and characteristics that play into the overall resize/repair process.
+Each piece of jewelry has its own story and characteristics that play into the overall resize and repair process.
 We’ve got some insider tips that will help you determine if your jewelry can be repaired, and what to expect when you take it to the jeweler for service.
-Consider this a jewelry repair guide of sorts!

-If, every time you brush your hand against your sweater, you end up with a snag, or if you can feel a sharp piece of metal or even stone when you touch your ring, chances are that you need your jewelry repaired.
+If every time you brush your hand against your sweater you end up with a snag, or if you can feel a sharp piece of metal or even stone setting jutting out when you touch your ring, then chances are that you need your jewelry repaired.

 Find Dublin, OH jewelry repair services.